adadouche/esigelec-ue-lsp/TP/05 - Setup your cluster for MapReduce.md

 >  - yarn.nodemanager.disk-health-checker.min-healthy-disks
 >  - yarn.nodemanager.disk-health-checker.max-disk-utilization-per-disk-percentage

-## Stop HDFS & Yarn processes
+## Stop HDFS & YARN processes

-You can check that your HDFS & Yarn processes are started using the following command:
+You can check that your HDFS & YARN processes are started using the following command:

 ```sh
 jps | grep -E 'Node|Manager'$
 ```

-If the command returns any entries, then you need to stop the HDFS & Yarn processes using the following commands:
+If the command returns any entries, then you need to stop the HDFS & YARN processes using the following commands:

 ```sh
 export HADOOP_PID_DIR=$HADOOP_HOME/pid/hadoop-master-nn